bassa-ops/HackerrankP/README.md

 There are a total of [occupation_count] [occupation]s. where [occupation_count] is the number of occurrences of an occupation in OCCUPATIONS and [occupation] is the lowercase occupation name.
 If more than one Occupation has the same [occupation_count], they should be ordered alphabetically.

-Note: There will be at least two entries in the table for each type of occupation.*/
+Note: There will be at least two entries in the table for each type of occupation.*/ **

-/*
-Enter your query here.
-*/
 SELECT CONCAT(Name, '(', LEFT(Occupation, 1), ')') AS NameAndProfession
 FROM OCCUPATIONS
 ORDER BY NameAndProfession;